ADD / ADHD adults

 1. Get a calendar, whether a paper one, or a computerized.
 My inclination is to direct people to a computerized system, unless they are not computer Savvy.
 Most people with ADD have awful handwriting, and their writing tends to be very messy.

 2. Get a to do list, organized by priorities, and with a deadline.
 People with ADD tend to go for low priority tasks because they are easier, or more attractive.
-Putting a formal list in place with priorities, helps people organize their day in a more appropiate way.
+Putting a formal list in place with priorities, helps people organize their day in a more appropriate way.

 3. Learn how to break each task into small steps, so that they are not overwhelming.

 5. Find out how long you can work on a single task without being distracted.
 Use a watch for that purpose, studying your own performance as you go about your daily tasks.
-Once you have an idea of the optimal period in which you remain focused, break any task you need to do to smaller ones that can be accoplished in that time frame.
+Once you have an idea of the optimal period in which you remain focused, break any task you need to do to smaller ones that can be accomplished in that time frame.

 6. Deal with the depression that is associated with ADD, otherwise you will find it difficult to make the necessary changes in your life.